accordproject/techdocs/website/versioned_docs/version-0.20/accordproject-developers.md

 If you want to author, validate, and run Accord Project templates locally, please visit our [Install Cicero](https://docs.accordproject.org/docs/next/started-installation.html) page for instructions.

 If you are new to the Accord Project, please read the [Key Concepts](accordproject-concepts) page.
 This will allow you to understand the three components of a template (text, model, and logic) and how they work together.
-If you want some guidance on creating your first template, please see [Authoring in Template Playground](tutorial-latedelivery) for a step-by-step guide on how to create your first template.
+If you want some guidance on creating your first template, please see [Authoring in Template Studio](tutorial-latedelivery) for a step-by-step guide on how to create your first template.

 If you want to dive into our technology stack, you can find more information about:
 - Software implementation: [Cicero](https://github.com/accordproject/cicero)